 Additional 16 units beyond the McCormick Core Courses are required for the Civil Engineering major.
 The units are distributed among five categories: basic (2 units), breath (4 units), focus areas (4 units), capstone design (1 unit), technical electives (5 units), professional development (0.34 unit may be counted towards unrestricted electives).
+At least 2 units within the focus areas and technical electives must be denoted as design course that meet ABET Civil Engineering Program criteria.
 No P/N grade option is permitted among these 16 courses.
 Maximum of one CIV_ENV 399 course is permitted among these 16 courses.
 In addition, it is highly recommended all freshmen to register the zero unit seminar class CIV_ENV 101 to learn about civil and environmental engineering.